crate/cratedb-examples/topic/machine-learning/classification-automl/automl_classification_with_pycaret.md

 ## Pycaret

 Pycaret is a Python library that makes it easy to create and train machine learning models in python.
-The outstanding feature of Pycaret ist its AutoML capabilities.
+The outstanding feature of Pycaret is its AutoML capabilities.

 Pycaret is a high-level interface on top of popular machine learning